mebrett/msources/ViU/3888/ViU3888_misc.md

 Img 181-184  Christopher Johnston March 20, 1805, Baltimore.
 Business - Ship Smallwood mentioned; Alexander & Twiss' accounts were refused with protest?
 Appended is copy of letter Jany 1805 to JM from Ben Day in Fburg.

 Img 185 Thos.
 Bigland with letters re business.

+Img 201.
+Thos Bigland, written from Liverpool, encloses letter from Mr Lampse? in New Orleans, and Maury's son Rutson is feeling better.

+Img 202-204 Paul Lanusse to JM, 30 July 1806, regarding business and prices in New Orleans.

+Img 205-206 Thos Bigland (Liverpool) to JM (Buxton), 24 Spet 1806, regarding the ship Georgia

+Img 207-208 Thos Bigland (lpool) to JM (Buxton), 25 Sept 1806.
+Capt Giles had to pay £300 for ship to be brought to port, Mr Massie's cotton shipped, "Mr Williams finding peace a little more distant has withdrawn his order for the purchase"

+Img 210-212 Thos Bigland to JM (in Buxton) 27 Sept 1806. vessels are heading for Buenos Ayres, The Ship Georgia may got here as well (currently in the Old Dock); further business.
+Written on the paper of a circular from Ewart, Rutson & Co regarding the prices of goods.

+Img 213 Thos Bigland to JM (Buxton), 30 Sept 1806.
+The ship Connecticut has arrived from Charleston with cotton, carrying a letter from Msrs McWhann & Nephew regarding cotton prices.
+Encloses a copy of Hampton to JM.
+Ship Georgia is still being repaired.